sucofunk/SUCOFUNKey/doc/manual.md

 You can push ENCODER1 and ENCODER2 to give control over the marker to the fader.
 Push the Encoder again to set the position from the fader and fine-adjust it.

+LEFT and RIGHT move the selected area around.
+This is for cutting loops into same-sized slices.

 When the right part is selected, you can SAV it and overwrite the current sample with the selected part.
 With SAS (save as) the selection can be saved to a free sample slot.
 Free sample slots light up green.

+### Changing the base note

+The most right item in the menu show by default C4.
+When hitting it, you can hti any key on the piano keyboard to set this as the midi base note for the sample.
+LEFT and RIGHT will change the octaves.
+When done, hit SET to save it.
+The menu item label changes to the new set base note.

+Changing the base-note is relevant for chromatically pitching the samples.
+Before this feature, the sequencer was assuming that a sample is always C4.
+Playing it in the piano mode would be wrong in terms of frequencies.

 ## 8 Sequencer (sketch)